shriharan18/send-emails-using-python/README.md

-# send-emails-using-python
 # Send E-mails using Python
-# This project has been created by Shreeharan for the YouTube Channel Stark Intelligence
+#This project has been created by Shreeharan for the YouTube Channel Stark Intelligence

 Hello Guys...
 Welcome to new project.
 In this project, we'll be creating a program that allows us to send e-mails using Python.